 Saw the tented village in Inverleith Park yesterday.
 No doubt a hive of activity this afternoon.
 Have the kit all laid out.
 Costumes will hopefully cover a multitude of sins – hopefully flying the flag is still ok even if it is supposed to be a Mardi Gras theme – Scotch Pancakes anyone?

 Weather forecast looks good, and it looks like it will be a settled night, so I’m really looking forward to it, but just a teeny bit nervous, and not coping well with sitting about waiting!

 One of the popular activities for guests who stay at Craigwell Cottage is to take a walk round Arthur’s Seat in Holyrood Park.

-I’ve mapped out a route for you so that you can decide if you want to add it to your list of activities while you’re staying here.
-Or if you head for the Scottish Parliament at the end of the Royal Mile, then you can pick up the route from there no matter where you’re staying!
+If you head for the Scottish Parliament at the end of the Royal Mile, then you can pick up the route from there no matter where you’re staying!